michielgerritsen/revive/README.md

 You have 2 options to use Revive:

 - Download `revive.phar` from the [release tab](https://github.com/michielgerritsen/revive/releases).
 - Clone this repository and run `composer install`.
-You can revive then using `php src/revive.php --root-dir=/path/to/your/magento/installation`.
+You can then use revive by using `php src/revive.php --root-dir=/path/to/your/magento/installation`.

 ## Testing